Mkattie pharmaceutical powder processing equipment logo

-Continuous OSD process equipment
+Continuous granulation process section

-Continuous Granulation System
+Continuous Granulation System for Pharmaceutical Powder Processing

 Stainless steel pharmaceutical powder handling equipment with hopper, receiver and control panel